vladNew91/Hacker-News-App/README.md

 ## Available Scripts

 Clone this repo.\
-In the project directory, you have to install dependences:
+In the project directory, you can install dependences:

 ```
 yarn